Our Organisation Search

 In order to write an itemised costing like this, it is essential to refer to detailed plans/drawings of the proposed development.
 These drawings will have to be prepared for grant purposes and planning permission.

 The drawings prepared can be used to accurately price the job by multiplying measurements from the drawings, e.g. roof area (m2) by the cost of that item as shown in the second column in Table 1.
+The cost of the roof and tanks are very dependent on the scale of the project so the cost per square metre and per cubic metre respectively are higher for the suckler unit.
+The cost of site work is included but this cost can vary substantially between projects.

 Follow the same procedure for each element of the building.
 The total cost calculated can be compared with quotations you get from contractors.